vinodpandey/elpistechsolutions.com/content/privacy-policy.md

 ### **Contact us**

 If you have any questions about this privacy statement, the practices of this site or your dealings with this website contact us at elpistechsolutions@gmail.com.

+### **Data Deletion Request Instructions**

+Please send email to support@mycbseguide.com with subject: "Request for account deletion".
+Our team will delete all your account related data from our servers.